Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Introduction

-\begin{itemize} \item \textbf{Introduce the Alignment Hypothesis}: We demonstrate that pre-training alignment between image and class text embeddings is a stronger predictor of Domain Generalization (DG) success than the previously proposed Image Similarity Hypothesis ~\citep{mayilvahanan2024does}.
+\begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Introduce the Alignment Hypothesis}: We demonstrate that pre-training alignment between image and class text embeddings is a stronger predictor of Domain Generalization (DG) success than the previously proposed Image Similarity Hypothesis ~\citep{mayilvahanan2024does}.
 Based on this, we define In-Pretraining (IP) as data well-aligned with pre-trained embeddings, and Out-of-Pretraining (OOP) as data with weaker alignment. \item \textbf{Propose a new IP/OOP evaluation framework}: We demonstrate that splitting target data by its alignment with the pre-trained backbone can effectively test Out-of-Pretraining (OOP) generalization.
-We will release IP/OOP splits for the DomainBed dataset to support future research. \item \textbf{Expose strengths and limitations of state-of-the-art DG methods}: Using DomainBed-IP/OOP we find that leading DG methods perform well on data well-aligned by pre-training but struggle on misaligned samples, emphasizing the need for methods that move beyond reliance on pre-training. \end{itemize}
+We release IP/OOP splits for DomainBed datasets. \item \textbf{Expose strengths and limitations of state-of-the-art DG methods}: Using DomainBed-IP/OOP we find that leading DG methods perform well on data well-aligned by pre-training but struggle on misaligned samples, emphasizing the need for methods that move beyond reliance on pre-training. \end{itemize}